 A two mile hike from Highway 89 to the bay will take a hiker through a series of steep cutbacks down to Vikingsholm.
 Vikingsholm is a stone castle displaying some of the finest Scandinavian architecture in the western Hemisphere.

 From this castle one can hike to the beach or visit Tahoe’s only island, Fannette Island.
 The story goes that the owner of the island built a stone auditorium to have “tea parties” with her friends.
-Today there are boat tours and canoe rentals can take you out to see the auditorium and one can imagine being at a legendary “tea party.”
+Today there are boat tours and canoe rentals that take you out to see the auditorium where one can imagine being at a legendary “tea party.”

 Sugar Pine Point State Park

 Heading away from the lake a camper can find the entrance to Sugar Pine State Park.
 A campground providing all services and a perfect site for family gatherings and holiday camping.

 Near each campsite is a paved walking trail that leads from camping areas, the Lake, and Erhman Mansion.
 A steep trail that offers not only a great workout for early morning joggers but an intense bike ride for cyclists.

 Less than a minute outside Tahoma is Sugar Pine Point State Park.
 In the 1870’s the area that surrounded Tahoma experienced clear cutting to supply logs for the Comstock Lode in Nevada.